BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 * What is an **ICO**?
 * Some important concepts such as TRC20, total supply, whitelist, ...
 * Using **Truffle** framework and **OpenZeppelin** code framework
-* Writing a **TRC20 token** (TomoChain) smart contract
+* Writing a **TRC20 token** (Viction) smart contract
 * Writing a **Crowdsale** smart contract
-* **Deploying your ICO** smart contract to **TomoChain testnet** or Ethereum/Ropsten (it is totally compatible!)
+* **Deploying your ICO** smart contract to **Viction testnet** or Ethereum/Ropsten (it is totally compatible!)
 * **Buying** the new ICO tokens

 An **ICO (Initial Coin Offering)** is a new way to raise funds for startups.
 It is the cryptocurrency equivalent to an IPO in the mainstream investment world.
 A company looking to create a new coin, app, or service launches an ICO.
-Investors buy the new ICO token, normally with preexisting digital tokens like TOMO.
+Investors buy the new ICO token, normally with preexisting digital tokens like VIC.
 The company holding the ICO uses the investor funds as a means of furthering its goals, launching its product, or starting its digital currency.
 ICO rounds are similar to venture capitalists (VC) rounds.

-**Tokens** are essentially smart contracts that make use of the TomoChain blockchain.
-The **TRC20** **token standard** defines a common list of rules for all TomoChain tokens to follow, similar to the ERC20 standard in Ethereum.
+**Tokens** are essentially smart contracts that make use of the Viction blockchain.
+The **TRC20** **token standard** defines a common list of rules for all Viction tokens to follow, similar to the ERC20 standard in Ethereum.

-In the **smart contract** you can setup general token specifics like the **rate** of TOMO per token (the number of tokens the user gets for his TOMO which may change with time), the ICO **start** and **finish date**, time-line **bonuses**…
+In the **smart contract** you can setup general token specifics like the **rate** of VIC per token (the number of tokens the user gets for his VIC which may change with time), the ICO **start** and **finish date**, time-line **bonuses**…

 The **total supply** is the total amount of tokens that will exist.
-For instance, TomoChain’s total supply is 100 million tokens, but currently there are only 58–60 million tokens _**in circulation**_.
+For instance, Viction’s total supply is 100 million tokens, but currently there are only 58–60 million tokens _**in circulation**_.
 The remaining tokens are locked for different purposes like team reserves, partnerships, masternode and staking rewards, community rewards and more, and will enter in circulation over the next years.

 ICOs can have one or multiple **rounds**.
 For instance, a **PreSale** round for private investors with some bonus, and later a public **Crowdsale**.